116 miles - The Longest Ride of the Tour; Palatka; Daytona Beach; Meeting Jeb and Tina in New Smyrna Beach - April 1, 2017

 First though, I had to bike from Bunnell to DuPont via U.S. Highway 1 which went south-southeast towards Ormond Beach.

 Interstate 95 at Destination Daytona

-I kept texting Jeb and let him know when I crossed I-95 at 81 miles.
+I kept texting Jeb and notified him when I crossed I-95 at 81 miles.
 I was still feeling strong -- like I had more hours of cycling in me.